 Package development

-CoLRev packages are Python packages that extend CoLRev by relying on its shared data structure, standard process, and common interfaces.
-Packages can support specific endpoints (e.g., search_source, prescreen, pdf-get) or provide complementary functionalities (e.g., for ad-hoc data exploration and visualization).
+CoLRev packages are Python packages that extend CoLRev by relying on its shared data structure and standard process.
+Specifically, a CoLRev package can extend package base classes, such as the ReviewTypePackageBaseClass, or the SearchSourcePackageBaseClass, to implement custom functionality for a specific task or data source.
+In addition, packages can provide complementary functionalities (e.g., for ad-hoc data exploration and visualization) without extending a specific base class.

 The following guide explains how to develop built-in packages, i.e., packages that reside in the packages directory.
 Built-in packages should also be registered as a dependency in the pyproject.toml.